kirubeltadesse/MainProject/README.md

 # This project is for Networking Class

-This repository uses nodejs to collect different information about a given web site.
+This repository uses nodejs to collect different information about a given website.

 ### Collected web address
-- the web addressed that are being tested are lested on the `univ_college.csv`
+- the web addressed that are being tested are listed on the folder `Servers` which include a list of University and the top web pages address from Alexa.

 ### Testing Script
 - `webtest_analysis.js` is a nodejs program that test each web address using the [webpagetest](https://webpagetest.org) and periodically check when the result is avaliable.
-This program uses my private API for testing the web addresses.
+This program uses *my private API* for testing the web addresses.
+The API address allows me to make 200 test per day!

 - There are different specification we make for our testing avaliable resourse are listed [here](https://webpagetest.org/getLocations.php)

 ```